People in Lebanon, including refugees, are experiencing high levels of poverty and food insecurity while having limited access to services.

-While prices are skyrocketing due to a severe economic crisis, almost half of the Lebanese and 2/3 of the 1.5 million Syrian refugees are food insecure.
+As prices skyrocket due to the severe economic crisis, nearly 2 million Lebanese and Syrian refugees are food insecure.
+This number is expected to rise further.

-Lebanon has struggled to deal with emergencies like the Beirut port blast, COVID-19, and a recently declared cholera outbreak.
-The EU has stepped up its humanitarian aid to address the growing humanitarian needs.
+Lebanon has struggled to deal with emergencies like the Beirut port blast, COVID-19, and the cholera outbreak in autumn 2022.

 What are the needs?